Quantum Entanglement and Spectral Form Factor: Introduction

-Recently, {\it nearly AdS/CFT correspondence} was developed in an explicit quantum mechanical model, Sachdev-Ye-Kitaev (SYK) model \cite{Maldacena:2016hyu}.
-This model has all-to-all interaction from a 4-Majorana fermion interacting term with a Gaussian random coupling constant.
-The model is exactly dual to the Jackiw-Teitelboim gravity theory when the number of Majorana fermion fields is large in the SYK model with a low-energy limit \cite{Jensen:2016pah, Maldacena:2016upp}.
-The SYK model does not have an exact conformal symmetry.
-Hence this suggests an extension of the AdS/CFT correspondence.
-The SYK model also realizes the saturation of chaotic bound in the Lyapunov exponent \cite{Maldacena:2015waa}.
-It was conjectured that the saturation is a necessary condition for bulk Einstein gravity theory \cite{Maldacena:2015waa, Shenker:2013pqa, Perlmutter:2016pkf}.
+According to a recent observation, the saturation of chaotic bound in the Lyapunov exponent is a necessary condition for the bulk Einstein gravity theory \cite{Maldacena:2015waa}.
 The maximum chaotic bound also indicates the maximum sensitivity of initial conditions.
-Hence the study of bulk Einstein gravity theory is connected to {\it Quantum Chaos}.
-The necessary information in a physical system is its interaction with other systems and their dynamics. {\it Quantum Entanglement} can be used to show how entangled between different subsystems but gives no information about individual dynamics.
-For example, a pure state in a subregion has vanishing entanglement entropy.
-Hence {\it Quantum Chaos} is an important direction in {\it Quantum Information} for obtaining essential additional information from {\it Quantum Entanglement}. \\
+This information in a physical system appears through its interaction with other systems and their dynamics. {\it Quantum Entanglement} loses individual dynamics information.
+Hence {\it Quantum Chaos} is a yet probed direction in {\it Quantum Information} for obtaining essential additional information from {\it Quantum Entanglement}. \\

-The difficulty in the study of {\it Quantum Chaos} is how to determine a closed quantum system being chaotic because the dynamics of the wavefunction is governed by a linear equation.
-The linear equation cannot offer any irregular information to dynamics, but the correspondence principle should imply a classical limit from {\it Quantum Chaos} to {\it Classical Chaos}.
-The non-commutativity for the classical and integrable limits makes it more difficult in studying Quantum Chaos \cite{Berry:1977zz}.
-Because the full information of a quantum system should be encoded by the spectrum, people would then consider the spectrum for the determination of chaotic behaviors.
-Because a chaotic bosonic-system has the random matrix theory \cite{Dyson:1962es} in the spectral form factor \cite{Dyer:2016pou, Cotler:2016fpe, Okuyama:2018yep} for a short time in general \cite{Muller:2004nb}, people expect that the chaotic spectrum should be governed by the random matrix theory.
-Note that the spectral form factor is a Fourier transformation for the energy difference.
-The spectrum of chaotic theory also indicates level repulsion in the level spacing distribution function \cite{Bohigas:1983er}, which does not exhibit that the decrease in the probability of spectrum corresponds to increasing the energy.
-This property does not appear in the integrable model.
-Hence people are interested in such behaviors for studying Quantum Chaos \cite{Garcia-Garcia:2016mno, Garcia-Garcia:2017pzl}. \\
+The difficulty in {\it Quantum Chaos} is a closed quantum system because the wavefunction satisfies a linear equation.
+The linear equation cannot offer any irregular information to the dynamics.
+The correspondence principle should imply a classical limit from {\it Quantum Chaos} to {\it Classical Chaos}.
+All information of a quantum system should be in the spectrum.
+One general expectation is that the chaotic spectrum should have random matrix statistics \cite{Dyson:1962es}.
+The spectrum of chaotic theory also indicates level repulsion in the level spacing distribution function \cite{Bohigas:1983er,Bohigas:1983er2}. \\